• Home

 A woman riding a horse in a field near Big Sky Montana

-Several outfitters offer year-round horseback riding, making it one of the best things to do in Big Sky Montana in the winter.
 Lone Mountain Ranch has been at it for over a century and Jake’s Horses has options ranging from one hour to a full day.
-You can’t go wrong with any of them โ€” horses are kind of their “thing” in Montana.
+You can’t go wrong with any of ’em โ€” horses are kinda their ‘thing’ in Montana.

 3. Mountain Biking & Fat Biking